xwu/xwu-swift-numerics/numeric-protocols.md

 `FixedWidthInteger`][ref 23-1].

 However, there remain some caveats unique to generic programming with numbers.
-Without attention to these details, generic implementations can suffer significant performance penalties or even show unexpected behavior as compared to concrete implementations.
-Two particular caveats are detailed below.
-First, however, we'll review some general advice:
+Two particular caveats are detailed below, but first we'll review some general advice:

 __Ask whether your algorithm should be generic at all.__
 [Reducing code duplication][ref 23-2] is one motivation that drives users to